kalbfled/kalbfled.github.io/casting.md

 If you seem like a good candidate, you will receive a response via e-mail or as a comment on your YouTube video.
 If we like your audition but don't select you for a role, we will let you know and contact you directly when we have another part for which you might be a match.

-## Now casting for the comedy short "Doomer & Scabs: All and Nothing"
+## Doomer & Scabs: All and Nothing

 ![Doomer & Scabs: All and Nothing](/images/dns_aan.jpg)

+**We are no longer casting for this production.**

-We want to cast 3 people in the vicinity of Raleigh, NC.
-This short primarily features 2 young men having a philosphical conversation while fishing.
+~~We want to cast 3 people in the vicinity of Raleigh, NC.~~  This short primarily features 2 young men having a philosphical conversation while fishing.
 The other role is for a young woman in a brief cutaway scene.
 Pre-production mostly is complete, and we desire to move to principal photography as soon as we have actors who know their lines.

 Shooting the scene for the male characters will be at Lake Johnson around sunrise, so **please only audition for those roles if you can be available that early in the morning.**  The male characters have about 10 minutes of dialogue total to memorize and rehearse.
 The word count is evenly divided between them.